 As above, start from Report then Call concurrency and gateway utilization.
 Change the options to select the one gateway we’d like to look at, leaving everything else where it is.

 Now, click the “>> see search syntax” link.

 Don’t be scared!
 We’ve totally hidden all the scariness behind macros, so lucky you!

 (You can show the actual macros involved by, while having your cursor in the SPL/text editing box, pressing Ctrl-e (or splat-e on a mac, I think?).
-The first person who can describe the actual “How this works” to me gets a t-shirt, solely based on *my* interpretation that you figured it out!
-And Nick doesn’t even know that I’ve thrown down this gauntlet, but I’m sure he won’t mind!
+Anyone who can make an attempt at explaining “how this works” gets a free t-shirt!
+And Nick doesn’t even know that I’ve thrown down this gauntlet, but I’m sure he won’t mind.
 Email it to me at firstname.lastname@example.org which is just an alias that points at me anyway.)

 All right, what in the world do we do here?
 I’ll number the three little things to change:

 - Change the timeframe from whatever it is currently, to something long enough that you’d want to show the difference over.
 Like, “last 4 weeks” or maybe “Month to date” if it’s nearly the end of the month.